nutthanonn/nodejs-upload-image-to-cloud/README.md

-# This project is example of how to upload image to server using multer and express
+# This project is example of how to upload image to cloudinary using multer and express

 ## QuickStart